nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 new user | view more information about a particular command | I can learn how to use various commands.<br>
 user | add a task by specifying a task description and the date and time | I can record tasks that need to be done by that date and time.<br>
 user | add a scheduled event by specifying the event name and duration and location | I can record events that I need to attend.<br>
-user | add a task by specifying a task description only | I can record tasks that need to be done ‘some day’.<br>
+user | add a task by specifying a task description only | I can record tasks that need to be done some day.<br>
 user | delete a task | I can remove entries that I no longer need.<br>
 user | list all tasks | I can see my tasks in a glance.<br>
 user | edit the task descriptions, date or time | I can update the details of my tasks.<br>